CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Integration-Guide/API-User-Guide.md

         "last_changed": {
           "type": "integer",
           "format": "int64",
-          "description": "Date and time the VLAN configuration was changed (updated, deleted,???)"
+          "description": "Date and time the VLAN configuration was changed (updated, deleted)" },
-        },
         "vlans": {
           "type": "string",
-          "description": "List of other VLANs known to this VLAN or on this device????"
+          "description": "List of other VLANs known to this VLAN or on this device" },
-        },
         "svi": {
           "type": "string",